 As a DJ, this will barely be the case.
 Your Job is all about mixing music so you need to be able to clearly hear this music in any environment.
 Closed-back headphones allow you to focus entirely on your music by eliminating the outside noise.

 Finally, you can't forget about how your headphones look!
 After all, these headphones will mirror your style and how you want to present yourself.
 So, the most important tip in this aspect would be to just pick something that you like!

 Choosing the best DJ headphones can sure get confusing, especially with all the different features and specs flying around!
 However, we're confident that once you go through our buying guide and reviews, you'll be able to land the perfect DJ headphones for your needs.

-That being said, if you're looking for a reliable pair that delivers superior sound quality, amazing comfort, and durable construction, then the V-MODA Crossfade M-100 Metal Headphone should be right up your alley!
+That being said, if you're looking for a reliable pair that delivers superior sound quality, amazing comfort, and durable construction, then the V-MODA Crossfade M-100 Over-Ear Noise-Isolating Metal Headphone (Matte Black Metal) should be right up your alley!

-The Sennheiser Pro Audio HD 25 Professional DJ Headphone is another wonderful choice if you're looking for great value for your money coupled with an impressive frequency response and a lightweight build.
+The Sennheiser Professional HD 25 On-Ear DJ Headphones Black is another wonderful choice if you're looking for great value for your money coupled with an impressive frequency response and a lightweight build.